Introduction

 from struqture_py import spins

-# Constructing the system and product to be added to it
+# Constructing the operator and product to be added to it

 dp = spins.DecoherenceProduct().x(0).z(2)